Consumer Awareness Guide

 In fact, people have so many mistaken ideas about it that I decided to offer this consumer awareness guide to HELP YOU make an informed, intelligent decision when selecting an instructor and martial arts club.

-You'll learn 4 costly mistakes about martial arts, 4 key recommendations, and also 8 important questions you should ask a martial arts instructor before you consider taking classes or lessons with them.
+This unique article includes the 4 costly mistakes about martial arts, and includes my 4 key recommendations, and 8 important questions to ask an instructor before considering training with them.

 Mistake #1: All martial arts clubs have fully qualified instructors.

 No... unfortunately this is not the case.
-There are thousands of martial arts clubs all over the UK, and their instructors have a wide range of so-called 'teaching qualifications'.
+There are thousands of martial arts clubs all over the UK, and instructors have a wide range of 'teaching qualifications'.

 A good instructor should be skilled,